jamesmckechnie/design-examples/README.md

 1. Before posting ensure your question has not already been answered on the questions project space
 2. Be as specific as you can be when asking a question
 3. Add images, user research or any additional information if this could help with understanding
+4. Add some tags to help people find it
-4. Share question on our slack channel to ensure people see it
+5. Share question on our slack channel to ensure people see it